Google employees prepare for cost-cutting drive amid growing fears - ExBulletin

 Google employees prepare for cost-cutting drive amid growing fears

-As the global economy deteriorates, Google’s tech industry peers hand out pink slips, raising concerns.
+Concerns have mounted as Google’s tech industry peers handed out pink slips amid a deteriorating global economy.
 Last month, Facebook and Instagram owner Meta wiped out about 13% of its workforce, or 11,000 of her.
 Amazon also began laying off about 10,000 people in corporate and technology jobs, or about 3% of its corporate workforce.

 Even Google, which is poised to make tens of billions of dollars in profits this year, has had to accept the slowdown.
 In October, when the digital advertising market was sluggish, Google’s parent company Alphabet reported third-quarter profit of $13.9 billion, down 27% from the same period last year.

 Google declined to comment on employee concerns when contacted by The Times.
-Chief Executive Sundar Pichai said in October that the company would focus on a clear set of products and business priorities.
-He also said it would slow hiring and moderate its cost growth.
+CEO Sundar Pichai said in October that the company will “focus on a clear set of products and business priorities.”
+He also said it would slow down hiring and “soften” that increase in costs.

 Unlike other big tech companies, Google has so far avoided large-scale layoffs.
-According to Evercore ISI analyst Mark Mahaney, investors are pushing the company to become more aggressive in protecting its huge profits.
+Evercore ISI analyst Mark Mahaney said investors are still pushing the company to be aggressive in “protecting” its huge profits.

-He added that it’s a bit strange that Google’s parent company has hired 30,000 employees in the last three quarters, given the economic climate.
+He added that it was “a bit strange” for Google’s parent company to hire 30,000 employees in the last three quarters, given the economic climate.
 At the end of September, Alphabet had 186,779 employees.

 In recent months, Google seems to be paying more attention to costs.
 In July, we launched a program to streamline our operations.
 Shortly thereafter, it canceled several projects, including a Pixelbook laptop and Stadia, a video game streaming platform.
 We have also reduced funding for Area 120, our internal product incubator.